The Easter Bunny Is Comin' to Town: Plot

 The following year, Sunny, Hallelujah, and Herbert the Baker make the first Easter jelly beans.
-However, upon their way to Town to deliver them, Gadzooks, still angered by Sunny's lie and thinking his eggs are colored stones again, flings them far, far away.
-All hope seems lost until all the other children hunt the eggs up in bushes and trees and Sunny decides that he'll always hide them.
+However, upon their way to Town to deliver them, Gadzooks, still angered by Sunny's lie and thinking his eggs are colored stones again, throws them far away.
+All hope seems lost until all the other children hunt the eggs up in bushes and trees and Sunny decides that he will always hide them.

-Next Easter, Sunny sets out, only to get caught by Gadzooks who chases him to Kidville, where everybody has pitched in to make him a brand-new Easter outfit made by the Kidville tailors.
+Next Easter, Sunny sets out, only to get caught by Gadzooks who chases him to Kidville, where everybody has pitched in to make him a new Easter outfit made by the Kidville tailors.
 Touched by their gesture of kindness, Gadzooks becomes their friend.
-Meanwhile, back in Town, the townspeople become interested in the Easter eggs Sunny hides, King Bruce and his servants enjoy eating the jelly beans, and the children are loved by all the townspeople.
-But Lily, outraged, sends her guards out to arrest them.
+Meanwhile, back in Town, the townspeople become interested in the Easter eggs that Sunny hid, King Bruce and his servants enjoy eating the jelly beans, and the children are loved by the townspeople.
+But an outraged Lily sends her guards out to arrest them.
 Sunny and the children leave just in time, and promise to return next year.

 Next Easter, Sunny has the candy maker come up with a secret weapon of his own for their next visit.
-Hallelujah suggests Sunny should do something for Bruce so he can stand up to Lily, which Sunny agrees to and goes to the Kidville seamstress and pillow makers for this idea.
+Hallelujah suggests that Sunny should do something for Bruce so he can stand up to Lily, which Sunny agrees to and goes to the Kidville seamstress and pillow makers for this idea.
 On their next visit to Town, after causing the guards to trip on the rolling Easter eggs, Sunny hops into a paper bag, where the guards discover that they captured a chocolate bunny, thus being let into Town where Sunny brings Bruce stuffed animals to give him courage every night when he is lonely.
 Just as Bruce is about to give Sunny permission to come to Town whenever he wants, Lily arrives to stop him.
 Bruce tells her that he outranks her, but finds it difficult.
 Afterwards, Lily tells her guards to do anything they can to stop Sunny from coming to Town.

 The following year, Sunny and friends plan to have Gadzooks help them bring all the Easter treats to Town.
 However, Lily's guards cause the bear to trip and break his big toe.
-Everyone is saddened that injured Gadzooks can't help, but Hallelujah suggests that they build a railroad over Big Rock Mountain from Kidville to Town.
+Everyone is saddened that injured Gadzooks cannot help, but Hallelujah suggests that they build a railroad over Big Rock Mountain from Kidville to Town.
 After the railroad is built, Sunny and his friends go to the train yard to hire a locomotive to carry all the goods.
-However, since the big engines in the roundhouse are too rude and arrogant to help, they hire a rusty, but kind, little switch engine named Chugs and paint him yellow.
+However, since the engines in the roundhouse are too important to help, they hire a rusty but kind engine named Chugs and give him a makeover, painting him yellow.